1901 Auckland City mayoral election: Background

 David Goldie had been a popular mayor since 1898, getting re-elected without opposition in 1899 and 1900.
-Goldie was a teetotaller and when it became known that the Duke and Duchess of Cornwall and York would come for a royal visit, he retired at the April 1901 election as he did not want to toast the visiting royals with alcohol.
+Goldie was a teetotaller and when it became known that the Duke and Duchess of Cornwall and York would come for a royal visit, he decided to retire at the April 1901 election as he did not want to have to toast the visiting royals with alcohol.

 There was a strong groundswell of opinion that the city's mayoralty should be held by someone of high status for the occasion of the royal visit, and a requisition was put to John Logan Campbell on 11 March.
-Campbell had lived in Auckland since 1840 and was thus the longest-lived resident of the city; he had become known as the Father of Auckland.
-Campbell was nominated by the outgoing mayor, Goldie, and by George Fowlds, MHR for City of Auckland.
+Campbell had lived in Auckland since 1840 and was thus the longest-lived resident of the city and had become known as the "Father of Auckland".
+Campbell was nominated by the outgoing mayor, Goldie, and by George Fowlds MP.

 It had been hoped that Campbell would be declared elected unopposed.
-Joseph Witheford, MHR for the City of Auckland electorate, received a requisition on 14 March signed by 600 citizens.
-He considered the situation for half a day and then announced that Campbell should be mayor during the time of the royal visit.
+Joseph Witheford MP received a request from 600 citizens to run for the election but decided that he wanted Campbell to be mayor during the time of the royal visit.

 By advertisement in The New Zealand Herald on 4 April, brewer Daniel Arkell announced himself as a mayoral candidate.
-The New Zealand Herald was a strong supporter of Campbell and they dedicated just three lines to Arkell on 4 April, and then mentioned him next when they reported on the nominations on 12 April.
+The Herald was a strong supporter of Campbell and they dedicated just three lines to Arkell on 4 April, and then mentioned him next when they reported on the nominations on 12 April.
 The first discussion of Arknell by The Herald was in an opinion piece on 17 April, where his candidacy was described as "something approaching an absurdity".
 On the same day, the Auckland Star ran its first story on Arkell, as he had been approached by a deputation urging him to withdraw from the contest; Arkell had rebuffed the deputation.
 On the same day, the Auckland Star described Arkell's candidacy as "in questionable taste".

 Campbell responded to the situation by that he was happy to contest the election, but that he would not undertake any campaigning whatsoever, and that he wished that nobody campaigned on his behalf.
 He declared that should he be elected, "it will be by the spontaneous voice of the community".

-Mayoral results
+Results

 The mayoral election was held across all wards: East, North, South, Ponsonby, and Grafton.
 The polling was conducted using the standard first-past-the-post voting method.
 As expected, Campbell won by a large margin.